 - Drop a small amount of wax OR a small amount of hot glue to the bottom of your jar to hold the wick.
 Allow to harden for a few minutes.

 - Tape or use a clothes pin to the side of your jar to keep the wick out of the way as your pour in your wax.

 - Ladle your melted wax into your jars.
 Wipe of any excess immediately.

 - Allow the wax to cool for a bit (if it hasn’t already in the crock pot).
-Then add your Citronella Oil and or Candle Oils to each individual jar.
+Then add your Pure Essential Oils each individual jar.

 - Use a rod (straw, pencil anything like that) and tape or clip the wick to the rod to keep the wick centered.

 - Place jars with melted wax on a tray or somewhere they won’t get bumped.
 I put mine inside my oven out of the way (do not turn oven on).